QHose/QRSMeteor/README.md

+# TLDR
+With this project you can create apps for each customer based on a template app. (and much more).
+(In other words, you get software to get a 'publisher' for Qlik Sense)
+A live running instance of this code is visible at [integration.qlik.com](http://integration.qlik.com)

 # Welcome to the SaaS with Qlik Sense demo platfom

-A live running instance of this code is visible at [integration.qlik.com](http://integration.qlik.com)

 Assumption: you want to know you to use Qlik Sense in a multi-tenant scenario.
 - you have customers